PR4T33K-501/CalPython/README.md

-# simple-calculat0r
+# CalPython

-This is a simple calculator which is written in Python Language.
+This is a Basic calculator which is written in Python Language.

 ## Installation